 Can You Save a Secured PDF File as Unsecured?

 You can unsecure a secured PDF and save it as unsecured.
-There are two path you can use.
+There are two paths you can use.
 For Adobe Acrobat Pro, you need to know the password for unsecuring the file.
 We recommend using Adobe Acrobat Pro since it is the only version that allows you to do the following steps:

 - Open your file with Adobe Acrobat.